Difference between Lease vs Rent

 - Capital Leases

-The classification of a lease into operating or capital lease is based on accounting treatment.
+The classification of a lease into operating or capital lease is based on the accounting treatment.
 Following are conditions under which a lease agreement is treated as a capital lease:

 - If the value of payments made on the lease agreement makes up for most of the fair market value of an asset